 When to Use Predictive AI

 So far, we’ve understood how Predictive AI is an essential data analytics tool when you want to understand future trends and patterns.
-Here are some key use cases:
+Here are some examples of its applications in the business landscape:

 When to Use Prescriptive AI